syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 ![](OLAP-Client-Elements_images/addreport.png)

 On clicking OK button after giving appropriate name in the respective column, a report with the entered name is added to the collection.
-On clicking Cancel button, report creation gets cancelled.
+On clicking Cancel button, report creation gets canceled.

 ![](OLAP-Client-Elements_images/addreport1.png)